rayrohit999/rayrohit999.github.io/seo-analytics-guide.md

 ### 1. Create Google Analytics Account
 1. Go to https://analytics.google.com/
-2. Create a new property for rayrohit999.github.io
+2. Create a new property for rohitray.me
 3. Get your GA4 Measurement ID (looks like G-XXXXXXXXXX)

 ### 2. Add GA4 Code to HTML